-- 6.2.7 SLLDP Policy 16 'Travel and Transport' states that new development must conform to South Lanarkshire Council's 'Guidelines for Development Roads'. - 6.2.8 It is proposed to import a maximum of 300,000 tonnes of inert material into the site per annum with approximately 40% of this material being able to be reused and exported from the site.
+- 6.8 SLLDP Policy 16 'Travel and Transport' states that new development must conform to South Lanarkshire Council's 'Guidelines for Development Roads'.
+It is proposed to import a maximum of 300,000 tonnes of inert material into the site per annum with approximately 40% of this material estimated to be reused and exported from the site.
 A Transport Assessment was submitted based on this maximum importation rate.
 However, it should be noted the importation rate is based on the applicant being able to source this amount of inert construction material every year and it is considered unlikely that this would be sourced at this level every year.
 Notwithstanding, all assessments have been made based on this maximum capacity.
-The original proposals were to have an access coming off Muttonhole Road.
+The original proposals involved an access coming off Muttonhole Road.
 Following discussions with Roads and Transportation Services, a local road survey and a Stage 1 Road Safety Audit being carried out, it was considered that the proposed access off Muttonhole Road was unsuitable in terms of road safety.
 The applicant then proposed taking access from the other side of the reservoir site, off Newhousemill Road with a 'ghost' right hand junction for vehicles turning into the site.
-The Road Safety Audit (RSA) for this arrangement identified this access as being suitable in road safety terms.
-Roads and Transportation Services agreed with the findings of the RSA and had no objections to the proposed Newhousemill Road access.
 As this access is outwith the current application site, a separate associated planning application (P/19/1038) has been submitted and an assessment of both applications has been carried out in tandem.
-It is considered appropriate for any transportation conditions required for either application to be replicated on each permission, if granted.
-It is also prudent to ensure that there is a condition on this 'main application' (HM/16/0541) prohibiting the use of any access onto Muttonhole Road.
-On this basis, it is, therefore, considered that, subject to conditions and planning permission being granted for the 'access application', the proposed infilling and re-use of construction aggregate proposals would not be to the detriment of road safety and would meet the relevant criteria of the development plan in this regard.
-A legal agreement is also proposed to ensure that the applicant provides financial compensation for any additional 'wear and tear' of the public road network associated with any vehicle movements linked to these proposals.
-This would require to be entered into before any decision notice could be issued. - 6.2.9 SLLDP Policy 17 'Water Environment and Flooding' states that, in relation to the water environment, development proposals outwith flood risk areas must accord with supplementary guidance.
+A report on that application is on the agenda for this Planning Committee.
+A full assessment of the road safety implications of those proposals is made in that report.
+Overall it concludes that, subject to localised road widening on Sydes Brae and the use appropriate conditions, there are no road safety concerns. - 6.9 SLLDP Policy 17 'Water Environment and Flooding' states that, in relation to the water environment, development proposals outwith flood risk areas must accord with supplementary guidance.
 Supplementary Guidance 1: 'Sustainable Development and Climate Change' (SG1) supports the objectives of SLLDP Policy 2 and provides further guidance on a number of environmental issues, including the water environment, flooding and drainage.
 Policy SDCC2 Flood Risk states that, in accordance with the precautionary principle and the risk framework set out within the SPP, South Lanarkshire Council will seek to prevent any increase in the level of flood risk by refusing permission for new development where it would be at risk from flooding or increase the risk of flooding elsewhere.
-Policy SDCC3 Sustainable Drainage Systems states that any new development should be drained by an appropriately designed sustainable drainage system.

-- 6.2.10 The application site is not on a known flood plain and SEPA have not raised any objection in relation to flooding following the submission of a Flood Risk Assessment.
-The Council's Flooding Team have no objections to the proposals subject to the use of sustainable drainage on site for surface water and that their documentation required under the terms of their design criteria guidance is completed and submitted.
+Policy SDCC3, Sustainable Drainage Systems, states that any new development should be drained by an appropriately designed sustainable drainage system. - 6.10 The application site is not on a known flood plain and SEPA have not raised any objection in relation to flooding following the submission of a Flood Risk Assessment.
+The Council's Flooding Team has no objections to the proposals subject to the use of sustainable drainage on site for surface water and that their documentation required under the terms of their design criteria guidance is completed and submitted.
 In terms of groundwater, SEPA are content that the infill proposals can be worked without creating any potential material infiltration of the water table and have requested an infill strategy to ensure that the full details of the progress of the infill are set out to ensure that there are no deviations to the proposals that could potentially affect groundwater.
-It is considered that, subject to the imposition of the aforementioned conditions, the proposals comply with the criteria of the development plan in this instance. - 6.2.11 SLLDP Policy 18 'Waste' states that, in general, waste management facilities and transfer stations will be directed to employment land unless other material considerations indicate otherwise.
-As referenced in paragraphs 6.2.1 and 6.2.2, the proposals are related to the restoration of a former reservoir and, therefore, are location dependent rather than being able to be located elsewhere.
-It is, therefore, considered that the location of the site is considered acceptable under these terms and, as such, is not in conflict with Policy 18. - 6.2.12 Policies SDCC11 and SDCC12 provide further guidance in support of SLLDP Policy 18.
-SDCC12, in particular, sets buffer zones for specific types of waste management facilities.
-In this instance, it is considered that the closest type of waste management facility these proposals relate to in the SDCC12 criteria is for recycling which sets a minimum distance of a 100m from the site to any sensitive receptor.
-In this instance, the nearest sensitive receptor is 150m from the site boundary and, therefore, the buffer zone criterion is not breached in this instance. - 6.2.13 It is, therefore, considered that the proposals accord with the relevant development plan criteria in this regard.
+It is considered that, subject to the imposition of the aforementioned conditions, the proposals comply with the criteria of the development plan in this instance.